Hello, I'm Stevie.

-Back during my studies, I joined the Staffordshire University mountain bike club, and that became my thing for a long time.
-Later, meeting like-minded friends at work, I started organising trips away to the new (at the time) trail centres, such as Coed y Brenin, Dalbeattie, and Glentress.
+Back during my studies, I joined the Staffordshire University mountain bike club, and I kept that up with colleagues once I started work.
+I would organise trips away to the new (at the time) trail centres, such as Coed y Brenin, Dalbeattie, and Glentress.
 We even travelled to the Alps for the trails around Les Gets and Morzine.

-But after a house move, I found that the local tracks were not great for mountain biking, but the roads were fantastic for road cycling.
-So I gradually migrated my cycling time into the roads and travelling for Sportives.
-Combined with enjoying running and swimming, this led me into competing in triathlons.
+Gradually, my cycling time migrated on to the roads with some travelling for Sportives.
+Combined with enjoying running and swimming, this led me to competing in triathlons.

-At some point, I learned about the véloroutes in Europe and France.
+At some point, I learned about the véloroutes of Europe and France.
 As a kid, I lived in Paris for four years, and I’ve loved France ever since.
-In 2024, thinking about ideas for a vacation and wanting to explore France, I had the idea to try La Loire à Vélo, known as one of the best cycle routes in France, around 800km from Nevers near the source of the Loire, all the way to the Atlantic coast.
-I loved it, so I went to the Fnac website and bought a pile of books about cycle routes in France.
+In 2024, thinking about ideas for a vacation and wanting to explore France, I had the idea to try La Loire à Vélo, known as one of the best cycle routes in France; around 800km from Nevers near the source of the Loire, all the way to the Atlantic coast.
+I went to the Fnac website and bought a pile of books about cycle routes in France.
 In 2025 I picked on the Canal des Deux Mers from Bordeaux to the Mediterranean.

 This site exists to document those trips and whatever comes next.
 The posts are a mix of day-by-day route notes, photos, and the odd bit of practical information in case you’re planning something similar.